InquilineKea/oldgithub/_posts/longevityguide.md

 If you don't have space for taking too many - I would make space for for rapamycin, lithium, and caffeine/modafinil.

+Some smart people I know (eg Alex Pustov) suggest methylene blue.

 Check ITP and Longevity Research Institute for indications of what most reliably works.

-Some smart people I know (eg Alex Pustov) suggest methylene blue.

 Generally, diet >> exercise.
 Reducing calorie consumption (and esp protein consumption, AND restricting individual acids like methionine or BCAAs like leucine carry the strongest effects).
 You can also eat super-healthy (a diet full of carotenoids and several lbs of vegetables in the same way that Mike Lustgarten eats them) - which should get you much further than most people even if you are not calorie-restricted.
 AFAIK, there aren't many studies done on animals that eat lbs of ultra-healthy vegetables each day (most studies feed animals shitty food).
 You do not need to eat grains - you can use monounsaturated fatty acids or short-chain fatty acids as a primary energy source on top of a diet primarily composed of fruits and vegetables.

-The easiest way for time-valuing people to exercise: run rather than walk from point A to point B. Do anything you can to maximize energy levels/reduce irritability levels (exercis is so much easier when you don't feel tired all the time)
+The easiest way to get people who value their time to exercise: run rather than walk from point A to point B. Do anything you can to maximize energy levels/reduce irritability levels (exercise is so much easier when you don't feel tired all the time)

-Get an overnight sleep study - sleep apnea is surprisingly common and can lead to increases in beta-amyloid plaque long-term.
+Get an overnight sleep study - sleep apnea is surprisingly common and can lead to long-term increases in beta amyloid plaque accumulation.

-Get a Levels to test changes in blood glucose.
+Get a Levels CGM to test changes in blood glucose.

 Repeated exposure to bitter-containing vegetables may acclimatize yourself to vegetables enough such that they taste amazing even when raw (at this point I am even fully capable of eating cabbage raw, if needed).
 Particularly important vegetables are ones containing allicins (onions, garlic) - sulfur is a HUGE antioxidant, cruciferous vegetables (fewest downsides of any), asparagus, kale (easily contaminated with pesticides).
 Mushrooms have ergothionine (which reduces brain aging!).
 Organic strawberries are the healthiest fruit as they have vegetable-like calorie densities.
 Spices are good, but avoid imported spices as they may be contaminated with heavy metals.
 Some CR aficidianos go for consuming peels over consuming the entire fruit, as they have much higher nutrient to calorie ratios.
 Salsa is a great low-calorie seasoning to add to vegetables.

 Shirataki noodles are intensely filling for so few calories, but they all seem packaged in very plastic-y containers (do what you can to make them not packaged in horrible plastics)

-see EWG group for vegetables contaminated by organophosphate pesticides.
+see EWG group for fruits/vegetables contaminated by organophosphate pesticides.
+Most fruits are more heavily contaminated by pesticides than vegetables.
+Apples/grapes/strawberries and kale/spinach/bell peppers seem to have uniquely high levels of multiple residue contamination.

 Wear N95/N99 masks when on the subways or near major roadways.
 Thomas Talheim has a blog (smartairfilters.com) showing that even low-levels of PM1/PM2.5 found in American cities (even NYC/Chicago) are enough to increase inflammation/irritability levels.
 Do not live within 300 years of a major arterial roadway (esp one populated by trucks or diesel-emitting vehicles).
 The best air quality is found in US/Canada/ocean-touching areas of Europe.